Chocolate Brownies

 To get these results, we made three key shifts:

-The Moisture Balance: Since the mountain air is so dry, we’ve added an extra egg yolk.
-This provides fat and emulsifiers that keep the brownies fudgy rather than crumbly.
+Moisture: Since the mountain air is so dry, we’ve added an extra egg yolk.
+This provides fat and emulsifiers to help the brownies stay fudgy and cohesive instead of crumbly.

 Chocolate Brownies